-Students Who Speak a Primary Language Other than English
+A Student Who Speaks a Primary Language Other than English

 A student may be eligible to receive specialized support if his or her primary language is not English, and the student has difficulty performing ordinary class work in English.

-If the student qualifies for these extra services, the Language Proficiency Assessment Committee (LPAC) will determine the types of services the student needs, including accommodations or modifications related to classroom instruction, local assessments, and state-mandated assessments.
+If the student qualifies for these services, the Language Proficiency Assessment Committee (LPAC) will determine the types of services the student needs, including accommodations or modifications related to classroom instruction, local assessments, and state-mandated assessments.

-Students with Physical or Mental Impairments Protected Under Section 504
+A Student with Physical or Mental Impairments Protected under Section 504

-A child determined to have a physical or mental impairment that substantially limits a major life activity, as defined by law, and who does not otherwise qualify for special education services, may qualify for protections under Section 504 of the Rehabilitation Act.
+A student with a physical or mental impairment that substantially limits a major life activity, as defined by law-and who does not otherwise qualify for special education services-may qualify for protections under Section 504 of the Rehabilitation Act.

 Section 504 is a federal law designed to prohibit discrimination against individuals with disabilities.

-When an evaluation is requested, a committee will be formed to determine if the child is in need of services and supports under Section 504 to receive a free appropriate public education (FAPE), as this is defined in federal law.
+When an evaluation is requested, a committee will be formed to determine whether the student needs services and supports under Section 504 in order to receive a free appropriate public education (FAPE), as defined in federal law.